-Ribonuclease H （RNase H）, an intracellular ribonuclease, plays a crucial role in cellular processes, and especially relates with many diseases processes.
+Ribonuclease H (RNase H), an intracellular ribonuclease, plays a crucial role in cellular processes and especially relates to many disease processes.
 Here, we report a novel signal amplification strategy based on an RNase H-powered DNA walking machine for specific and sensitive RNase H activity detection.
-The DNA walking machine is composed of a small quantity DNA walker strands and abundant FAM-labeled DNA-RNA chimeric strands on a single gold nanoparticle (AuNP).
-In the presence of the RNase H, the RNase H can specifically degrade the RNA fragment in DNA-RNA hybrid duplex and trigger the autonomous movement of DNA walker strand on the AuNP surface.
-During this process, each step of the walking can release the FAM-labeled RNA from the surface of AuNP, realizing the signal amplification for RNase H sensing.
-This method has been successfully utilized for the RNase H activity detection in the complex system and applied for the screening of related inhibitors.
-Therefore, our RNase H-powered DNA walking machine gives a novel platform for the RNase H activity detection and the RNase H-associated drug discovery.
+The DNA walking machine is composed of a small quantity of DNA walker strands and abundant FAM-labeled DNA–RNA chimeric strands on a single gold nanoparticle (AuNP).
+RNase H can specifically degrade the RNA fragment in a DNA–RNA hybrid duplex and trigger the autonomous movement of a DNA walker strand on the AuNP surface.
+During this process, each step of the walking can release the FAM-labeled RNA from the surface of the AuNP, realizing the signal amplification for RNase H sensing.
+This method has been successfully utilized for RNase H activity detection in a complex system and applied for screening of related inhibitors.
+Therefore, our RNase H-powered DNA walking machine gives a novel platform for RNase H activity detection and RNase H-associated drug discovery.